MaterializeInc/materialize/doc/user/content/sql/show-columns.md

 Field | Use
 ------|-----
 _item&lowbar;ref_ | The name of the object whose columns you want to view.
-This can be a source, subsource, sink, materialized view, view, or table.
+This can be a source, subsource, materialized view, view, or table.

 ## Details